Khadr El-Touni: 1936 Olympics

 Eltouny was one of the sensations of the 1936 Olympics.
 At the time, Eltouny had already set the world record for his weight class.
 The International Weightlifting Federation, however, did not recognize this as a world record, causing much controversy and anticipation.
 Many felt that no man could lift such remarkable numbers, while others were excited at the chance to view this human miracle.
 At the 1936 Olympics, in front of a global audience, Eltouny did not disappoint, as he proved his reported numbers to be accurate, shattering 3 previous Olympic and World records on his way to the gold medal.
 Eltouny crushed two German world champions at the time on their home soil, who had been widely advertised by Hitler as the stars of the sport.
 His performance is considered one of the greatest upsets in Olympic history.

 After winning the middleweight class gold medal, Eltouny continued to compete for another 45 minutes, finally exceeding the total of the German silver medalist by 35 kg.
 The 20-year-old Eltouny lifted a total of 387.5 kg, while the German lifted 352.5 kg.
-Not only had Eltouny lifted more than his middleweight competition, but he actually finished having lifted 15 kg more than the light-heavyweight gold medalist; a feat only Eltouny has accomplished until this day.
+Not only had Eltouny lifted more than his middleweight competition, but he actually finished having lifted 15 kg more than the light-heavyweight gold medalist; a feat only Eltouny has accomplished to this day.
 Eltouny's new world records stood for an unprecedented thirteen years.

 Fascinated by Eltouny's performance, Adolf Hitler, who was watching from the stands, rushed down to greet this human miracle.
 Prior to the competition, Hitler was said to have been sure that Rudolf Ismayr and Adolf Wagner would embarrass all other opponents.
 While awarding Eltouny with the gold medal, Hitler told him: "Egypt should be proud of you.
 I wish you were German.
 I hope you consider Germany your second home".
-Hitler was so impressed by his domination in the middleweight class that he ordered a street named after him in Berlin.
+Hitler was so impressed by his domination in the middleweight class that he ordered a street named after Eltouny in Berlin.

 Upon returning to Egypt, Eltouny received a 1,000 L.E. cash bonus, as well as a free pass from the tramway company.
-Eltouny cashed in the policy in 1953 and built a house in Helwan, which is still occupied by the Eltouny family.
+Eltouny cashed in the policy in 1953 and built a house in Helwan, where the Eltouny family still resides.